Exerpeutic 900XL Magnetic Recumbent Bike

-Many people realized you can get hold of a solid more than capable recumbent for under $200 and that’s exactly what the Exerpurtic is, a well-priced entry level recumbent.
+Many people realized you can get hold of a solid more than capable recumbent for under $200.

-In this review were take a close look at Exerpeutic’s budget recumbent, I’ll compare it with a couple of other top-rated similarly priced recumbents to see how the 900XL matches up, by the end of the review you should have a good idea if this is the right bike for your needs.
+In this review we’ll take a close look at Exerpeutic’s budget recumbent, I’ll compare it with a couple of other top-rated, similarly priced recumbents to see how the 900XL matches up, by the end of the review you should have a good idea if this is the right bike for your needs.

 Product dimensions – 22 x 34 x 54 inches